: TODAY'S ROYAL FAMILY

 Education and Early Years

-After attending Mrs Mynors School, The Duke became a pupil at Wetherby School in London, from 15 January 1987 until 5 July 1990.
+After attending Mrs Mynors School, The Prince became a pupil at Wetherby School in London, from 15 January 1987 until 5 July 1990.

-The Duke was 15-years-old when Diana, Princess of Wales was killed in a car crash in Paris on 31 August 1997.
-The Duke of Cambridge and Prince Harry walked behind their mother’s cortege at her funeral which was held at Westminster Abbey on 6 September 1997.
+The Prince was 15-years-old when Diana, Princess of Wales was killed in a car crash in Paris on 31 August 1997.
+Prince William and Prince Harry walked behind their mother’s cortege at her funeral which was held at Westminster Abbey on 6 September 1997.

 Find out more about Diana, Princess of Wales

-After a gap year in which he visited Chile, Belize, worked on British dairy farms and visited countries in Africa, The Duke chose to study at St Andrews University in Fife, Scotland.
+After a gap year in which he visited Chile, Belize, the Prince worked on British dairy farms and visited countries in Africa, The Prince chose to study at St Andrews University in Fife, Scotland.
 He graduated with a 2:1 in Geography in 2005.
-During his time at University he met Catherine Middleton, now his wife the Duchess of Cambridge.
+During his time at University he met Catherine Middleton, now his wife the Princess of Wales.

 Joining the Military

-After a period of work experience, The Duke of Cambridge joined the Royal Military Academy Sandhurst as an Officer Cadet.
+After a period of work experience, The Prince of Wales joined the Royal Military Academy Sandhurst as an Officer Cadet.

 He was commissioned as an army officer in front of The Queen at Sandhurst in December 2006 and joined the Household Cavalry (Blues and Royals) as a Second Lieutenant.